melapeufra/Energy-Meter-Image-Preprocessing-and-Visualization/README.md

 # Meter Conso → Excel (OCR)

-Extract electricity meter readings from photos (e.g., XS212 / Siconia) and export them to Excel.
+Extract electricity, gaz, water meter readings from photos (e.g., XS212 / Siconia) and export them to Excel.

 > The script reads the **register** (e.g. `1.8.2`), the **numeric value** (e.g. `000522.580`), and the **unit** (`kWh`).